musenkishi/bahnhof-watchdog/README.md

 # Runs every hour. crontab.cronhub.io can be used to generate another interval
 CRON_SCHEDULE="0 * * * *"

+SEND_STARTUP_MESSAGE=true # set to false to avoid getting notified when the service starts

 # Outage check
 POSTAL_CODE="12345"